-SLI will be traveling to El Salvador in January 2014 to investigate specific human rights issues.
-Eight students will be sent to provide real change through service and research in El Salvador.
-There will be four three-hour lectures during the Fall 2013 semester in preparation for the trip.
-Course credit will be received in the Spring 2014 semester (HIST 4399 – Independent Study), upon completion of an independent research project and presentation.
+SLI will be traveling to Costa Rica in May 2014 to investigate specific human rights issues.
+Eighteen students have been selected to participate in the 2014 program.
+They will attend four three-hour lectures during the Spring 2014 semester in preparation for the trip.
+Course credit will be received upon completion of an independent research project and symposium to present their findings.

 For information about SLI , please contact Sherry Aikman at email@example.com or (214) 768-8347.